lgbrownjr/ser2bt-bridge/README.md

 Unfortunately, there are many work environments that do not take kindly to raspberry pi's being on their network, and for some environments that simple act would almost certainly cause a resume generating event for the offending administrator.
 Bluetooth over serial is better direction as allows a given laptop with these restrictions to still connect to a switches console port wirelessly.

-Another benefit of using Bluetooth is that you don't have to worry about finding its IP address, you just open a putty serial connection, and presto, you are connected.  :)
+Another benefit of using Bluetooth is that you don't have to worry about finding its IP address, you just open a putty serial connection, and presto, you are connected.
+#### Parts Needed:
+- A Raspberry Pi Zero *W* - at a minimum, but if you don't like soldering, and have at least a desire to expand, get the A Raspberry Pi Zero *WH* instead
+- micro USB to USB A female cable to connect to a USB to serial cable.
+Check this link out for an example.
+- Micro USB to USB A male to connect from the switch to the Raspberry Pi's power port.
+Check this link out for an example.
+- A case to house the pi.
+Check this example out for a good example, slightly proicey, but in my opinion, worth the cost.
+##### Options - to add a little polish to the bridge:
+- For battery backup, attach a ups-lite.
+- For status and system health updates, attach a waveshare.2.13 e-paper display.
+- Add additional scripts to monitor the battery's capacity, and to drive the waveshare display.
 #### How it works at a high level:
 Once you complete the installation, one would need to pair their laptop to it, during that process, a com port is assigned to the paired raspberry pi.
 Usually, that is saved in a profile, so that going forward, one just needs to open thir favourite terminal program, and select their "bt serial" profile, and they're connected.